hw-studio-fall17/project.rock-paper-scissors/README.md

 ### Winners Page in `winners.html`
 * Use a [`<table>` HTML](https://www.w3schools.com/html/html_tables.asp) tag to create a list of players and their scores.
 See the example below:
   ![example table](images/example-table.png)
+* Add a background color to this page
+* Change the color of the font
 _____________________________________________________________________________

 ## LEVEL TWO